xolox/python-property-manager/README.rst

 Writable properties
 ~~~~~~~~~~~~~~~~~~~

-Here's how you create a writable property with a computed default value:
+Writable properties with a computed default value are easy to create using the
+writable_property_ decorator:

 .. code-block:: python